sderosiaux/every-single-day-i-tldr/README.md

 - https://web-animations.github.io/web-animations-demos/#expandoboard/ Web Animations API is very great.
 Was totally unaware of this thing.. or I forgot! same result.
 - http://blog.octo.com/analyse-predictive-en-temps-reel-machine-learning-avec-storm-et-scikit-learn/ Sometimes, going back to older system is interesting, here, Storm!
 - http://blog.octo.com/kafka-streams-encore-un-framework-de-stream-processing/ Some explanations how Kafka Streaming is working, with examples
+- https://www.indiehackers.com/businesses/instapainting interesting, and to bookmark! the story of a guy who did instapainting. how did he, what would he would have done differently etc.

 # 26-10-2016